advanced-cropper/vue-advanced-cropper/example/docs/tutorials/customize-appearance.md

 ### Background

-Background is literally background under image.
+Background is literally background directly under image.
 By default it's black rectangle, but you are able to change, let's say, its color by passing class name to `backgroundClassname` prop.

 ## Stencil